-If you want to explore what's down below you might enjoy visiting.
+If you want to explore below the water's surface you should consider a visit to.
 Explore the natural wonder of Buck Island from under the water.
 While there are many tour groups that will take you here, they are not necessary, at Buck Island the main snorkeling site actually comes complete with underwater signs to help you find your way along an underwater trail.
 This snorkeling site is located in the eastern part of St. Croix.

 is another option.
 Although this wall features a significant drop into the water, snorkelers will have plenty to explore near the surface.
 Elkhorn and brain coral are especially prominent.

-A fourth place where you can go snorkeling is.
+A fourth location where you can go snorkeling is.
 After a hour long hike from the Carambola Beach Resort, snorkelers will be rewarded with a bay featuring some of the lesser-seen sea life of the area that includes spiny Caribbean lobsters and southern stingrays.
-If you want to check it out, you'll find this site located in western St. Croix.
+If you want to experience it for yourself, this site is located in western St. Croix.

-is a fifth option to consider.
+is a fifth location to consider.
 The westernmost snorkel site along the north shore, there is a wall and a cavern to be explored here.

-The table below shows more information on the 33 of the most popular places to go snorkeling in this area.
+Some basic information concerning 33 of the most popular places where you can go snorkeling in this area are listed here: